FTP stands for Functional Threshold Power and you will hear it being used a lot within cycling.

-If you have a smart trainer with power meter then this is where you would perform your FTP test.
+If you have a smart trainer with a power meter, then this is where you would perform your FTP test.

 Smart Exercise Bike

-If you’re fortunate enough to have an indoor exercise bike such as the Wattbike, these will also have a power meter and will work with Zwift, TrainerRoad and The Sufferfest.
+If you’re fortunate enough to have an indoor exercise bike such as the Wattbike, these will also have a power meter and work with Zwift, TrainerRoad, and The Sufferfest.

 6 Common Methods to do A FTP Test

-There is no right way to perform a FTP test.
+There is no right way to perform an FTP test.
 Much depends on what resources you have available.

 Indoor testing is for the rest of us who live in busier areas or regions with poor roads.
 As long as your indoor trainer has a power meter, you can run any or all of these tests as you see fit.